Frank Maile

-Frank Maile (born January 21, 1982) is an American football coach who is currently the defensive line coach and assistant head coach at Boise State University.
+Frank Maile (born January 21, 1982) is an American football coach who is currently a defensive analyst at Boise State University.
 He served as the interim head coach for Utah State for their bowl game against North Texas in 2018, as well as in 2020 when Gary Andersen was fired.

 Playing career

 Maile went to high school at Alta High School in Sandy, Utah.
 He then attended Utah State, where he played as a defensive lineman from 2004 to 2007.
 He played in 42 games during his career, starting 21, and was named a team captain his senior season.